deephdc/deep-docs/source/user/modules/mods.rst

 Workflow
 --------

+The data processing module prepares ML/DL datasets through ML steps such as dataset building, feature extraction and feature selection.
+The MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.

+The described MODS workflow is fully supported by the DEEP as Service and DEEP learning facility.
-The described workflow supposes usage of downloaded from `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_ Docker images, i.e. you need either
+It supposes usage of downloaded from
+`DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_ Docker images, i.e. you need either
 `docker <https://docs.docker.com/install/#supported-platforms>`_ or